 Brendan Llewellyn, Director and Co-Founder of Adviser Home - helping advisers run and develop their practices - has over 30 years' experience in management, leadership and marketing.
 He has worked as a consultant and coach with over 50 companies from leading multi nationals like GE Capital, Barclays and Aviva through to a range of SMEs, focussing on strategy, proposition development, communication advice and delivery.
 In delivering consultancy he draws on 20 years' experience in corporate management.
 His particular focus is the inter-relationship between strategy and communication.
 He has a regular thought piece commenting on the financial services sector with Incisive Media - "Armchair Critic"

 Lisa Stonestreet has over 10 years of experience in the sustainable and responsible investment space.
-Lisa is currently a part of the EIRIS Foundation team with responsibility for their communications, marketing and programme development strategies.
+Lisa is currently Head of Communications & Charity Impact at the EIRIS Foundation.
 Lisa was previously with the UK Sustainable Investment and Finance Association (UKSIF) originally as Member Services Executive but more recently as the Programme Director of UKSIF's Market Programme supporting the growth of UK market demand for responsible investment and other financial services that advance sustainability through activities such as Good Money Week, the Ethical Investment Association and support for Pension Funds and Charity Investors.
 Lisa initially developed an interest in sustainable finance while studying Finance and Environmental Economics and completing her dissertation on Ethical Investment Funds in South Africa.
 Lisa has been involved in various sustainable investment related advisory committees and project teams for a number of research reports and initiatives.